PatrickLiu022/GenerateStrongPassword/README.txt

 In order to ensure consistency across the users' devices, future development for a security app will be underway.
 This will be done through XCode.

 PasswordMaker.java:
-   PasswordMaker prompts the user to enter how many passwords to generate and if they want to exclude          characters.
-Then generates password.
-      Using a Scanner object to control password generation by taking user input.
+   PasswordMaker prompts the user to either 1) end the program or 2) generate a password and if they want to exclude characters.
+Then it generates a new strong password.
+Uses a Scanner object to control password generation by taking user input.
 StrongPasswordGenerator
-   StrongPasswordGenerator stores a randomly generated password using ASCII values stores in an ArrayList      object.
+   StrongPasswordGenerator stores a randomly generated password using ASCII values stored in an ArrayList object.

 This is just a rough draft!
 Contact me if you want to work on it with me!